Françoise Gilot: Relationship with Pablo Picasso

 Picasso, enraged, destroyed her possessions, including artworks, books and her treasured letters from Matisse.
 Telling her she was "headed straight for the desert", he then set out to destroy her career.
 Mobilising all his networks, he demanded that the Louise Leiris Gallery stop representing Gilot and that she no longer be invited to exhibit at the Salon de Mai.
 Explained away as the unfortunate behaviour of a moody genius, today this aggressive intervention is finally being seen for what it was: the devastating actions of a bully.

 In 1964, 11 years after their separation, Gilot wrote Life with Picasso (with the art critic Carlton Lake), a book that sold over one million copies in dozens of languages, despite an unsuccessful legal challenge from Picasso attempting to stop its publication.
 From then on, Picasso refused to see Claude or Paloma again.
 All the profits from the book were used to help Claude and Paloma mount a case to become Picasso's legal heirs.

-Gilot's work

-Gilot was introduced to art at a young age by her mother and grandmother.
-Her grandmother had held a party when Françoise was about five years old.
-A certain man caught Gilot's eye as being interesting, and she asked her grandmother who the man was.
-He turned out to be a painter, Emile Mairet.
-Gilot's father became close friends with the painter, and Françoise would often tag along to visit his studio.
-At age six, Françoise's mother began teaching her art, with the exception of drawing.
-Her mother believed artists become too dependent on erasers and instead taught Françoise in watercolor and India ink.
-If she made a mistake, she would have to make it intentional to her work.
-By the age of 13, she began to study with Mlle.
-Meuge, which continued for six years.
-At the age of 14, she was introduced to ceramics and a year later, she studied with the Post-Impressionist painter Jacques Beurdeley.
-At the age of 21, she met Picasso.
-Although Picasso had influenced Gilot's work as a cubist painter, she developed her own style.
-She avoided the sharp edges and angular forms that Picasso sometimes used.
-Instead, she used organic figures.
-During World War II, Gilot's father attempted to save the most valuable household belongings by moving them, but the truck was bombed by the Nazis, leading to the loss of Gilot's drawings and watercolors.